 The Czech Mint is proud to continue the tradition of the mintmasters of Jáchymov.
 It is the only mint in the Czech Republic today with the right to mint coins.
 The company’s headquarters is, like the Jáchymov mint of yore, located in a mountain region, but in the Jizera Mountains not the Ore Mountains.
 Its location is, to be precise, in the town of Jablonec nad Nisou.

 The Czech Mint was established after the division of Czechoslovakia in 1993.
 During more than a quarter century of its existence, it has minted over three billion coins.
 For the Czech National Bank, it produces all the coins that jingle in Czech pockets, i.e. the 1, 2, 5, 10, 20 and 50-crown coins, as well as all the commemorative coins made from precious metals.

 It is appropriate that, alongside coins with a face value in Czech crowns, the Czech Mint also mints coins with values in dollars.
 The company has succeeded in acquiring a licence to produce New Zealand, Fijian, and Samoan dollars, which it uses especially for the production of bullion coins made from gold and silver.
 You too can invest your financial resources in these co-called Czech lions, shrewdly and with confidence.

 After five centuries, the story has come full circle, and the dollar has returned to the place of its birth…

-The brand new bullion coin of the Czech Mint, which recalls how the Czech tolar became the American dollar, is a clever and stylish means of storing funds in precious metal.
+The brand new bullion coin of the Czech Mint, which commemorates how the Czech tolar became the American dollar, presents a clever and stylish means of storing funds in precious metals.

-While the reverse side is dedicated to the most beautiful Jáchymov thalers from 1526, the obverse side depicts the first U.S. dollars from 1794.
+While the reverse side is dedicated to the most beautiful Jáchymov tolars from 1526, the obverse side depicts the first U.S. dollars from 1794.